Kloox/gomoku_42/README.md

 - A double three is not allowed.
 (Can be disabled on the main menu)<br/>

+- You can choose a starting condition on the main menu.<br/>

 - Detailed rules in the subject: [here](./en.subject.pdf)<br/>

 <h2>Controls</h2><br />